‘Riverdale’ Stars Camila Mendes And Vanessa Morgan Show Off Their Amazing Summer Bods In Sexy Swimsuits

 The post already has over 3.9 million likes.

 While the star radiates confidence, Camila recently opened up about her struggle with an eating disorder, reported HuffPost.
-In June, the 25-year-old revealed wardrobe fitting for Riverdale triggered a negative self image.
+In June, the 25-year-old revealed wardrobe fittings for Riverdale triggered a negative self-image.
 The beauty suffered from an eating disorder since she was in high school.

 “[The fittings] made me really insecure, so it got to a point where I couldn’t get through a fitting.
 Thirty minutes in, I was crying… I was like, ‘Why don’t things fit me a certain way?'” the star explained at the PopSugar Play/Ground women’s festival in New York City.